wsicab/UE5-FireImpact-Fracture-Framework/README.md

 <img width="4400" height="1035" alt="2" src="https://github.com/user-attachments/assets/9b6c0980-767c-4f23-b854-1930be44f5f5" />

+Double the range of locality to be destroyed and reduce the destruction threshold to 0.25 to make destruction easier.
+(Parameters related to this setting can be modified in Python code.)
+The area around the palm where the fire broke out is broken into fine pieces, but the outside range is destroyed into large pieces.

 <img width="3895" height="1033" alt="3" src="https://github.com/user-attachments/assets/71d89b7b-d976-46b4-a2ff-5063cfe1138c" />

+A weakened part is created by the fire, and the weakened part is destroyed first, and the connected periphery is also destroyed.

 <img width="2754" height="1022" alt="4" src="https://github.com/user-attachments/assets/9c9e549b-c04d-4625-94f9-b6d8c7d883ce" />

 + Baseline vs. Ours
   - Unlike impact-only models that produce symmetric fragmentation , our method results in spatially biased patterns where regions close to the fire are finely shattered while distant regions remain in larger fragments.
+  - When the fire was started in the same manner, both the image of collision-based destruction (left) and the image of fire-based destruction (right) were destroyed by fire, but the impact-based destruction does not destroy the accumulated destruction path of the fire.
+Therefore, only a part of the bridge (the end) is destroyed.
+On the other hand, fire-based destruction proceeds with the destruction considering the accumulated fire history on the bridge.

+The results of this simulation reflect material shrinkage due to flame propagation.
+Unlike the existing impact force-based model, the 'thermal crack path' formed by the flame distorts the impact energy flow, creating a destruction pattern similar to the actual accident site.